 I am a Postdoctoral Associate at the Center for the Study of American Politics and the Institution for Social and Policy Studies at Yale University.
 I received my PhD in political science from Columbia University in 2015.

-Using rich quantitative datasets combined with experimental and advanced statistical methods, my research focuses on how individuals’ attitudes and behavior regarding racial politics and intergroup relations are shaped by their social identities and by their political and institutional contexts.
+Using qualitatively-rich datasets combined with experimental and design-based methods for causal inference, my research focuses on how individuals’ attitudes and behavior regarding racial politics and intergroup relations are shaped by their social identities and by their political and institutional contexts.

 My work is published, forthcoming, or conditionally accepted at peer-reviewed outlets—including The Journal of Politics, Political Psychology, Political Science Research and Methods, American Politics Research, and PLOS ONE—and has been funded by the Russell Sage Foundation.

 Prior to graduate school, I worked in social policy research analyzing the impact of anti-poverty programs.